the world according to jake!

 We all struggle with the mystery of life and want the best for our children.
 Recognizing that our life picture may not look like someone else's expectations, is important for growth and acceptance of all families.
-There's no room for criticism and judgement but lots of room for celebrating when each and every puzzle piece fits into place.
+There's no room for criticism and judgement but lots of room for celebrating when each piece fits into place.

 Jenn and Jake are available for presentations to law enforcement agencies, religious/faith groups, special ed teachers classes, parent groups, PTA's, parent-ed nights, fundraisers.
 Click here.